cmgoffena13/etl-framework/README.md

     - Used to indicate whether an alert should stop the pipeline.
 Error does stop it.
 	- This or @InfoAlert must be supplied
 ### etl.AuditLoad
-The etl.AuditLoad sproc is the trigger point for the audit framework.
+The etl.AuditLoad stored procedure is the trigger point for the audit framework.
 As long as the pipeline has a correct target address and audit rules have successfully been created for the pipeline, the audits will occur.
 Below are the inputs:
  - @ParentRunTimeID BIGINT - Optional
 	- Default NULL
 	- Used when @FullLoad=0 for incremental audit of the parent run time
  - @RunTimeID BIGINT - **Required**
-	- To associate the audit with a specific run time
+	- To associate the audit with a specific run time, created during run time using etl.RunTime_I
  - @PipelineID INT - **Required**
 	- To find the audit rules associated with the pipeline
  - @FullLoad BIT - Optional